-Methods (2.00 cr.)
+TE633 Elementary Social Studies Methods (2.00 cr.)

-Explores the acquisition of knowledge for teaching and learning science.
-Consideration is given to the selection and organization of content, as well as the methods and techniques associated with national and state standards for science instruction, the use of technology, meeting the needs of diverse learners, and differentiating instruction.
+Explores the acquisition of knowledge for teaching and learning social studies.
+Consideration is given to the selection and organization of content, as well as the methods and techniques associated with national and state standards for social studies instruction, the use of technology, meeting the needs of diverse learners, and differentiating instruction.